devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 ## Introduction

 Flutter [(Flutter Dev Team 2018h)](https://flutter.dev/) is a framework for cross-platform native development.
 But what exactly does that mean?
 It means that it promises Native App performance while still compiling apps for multiple platforms from a single codebase.
-The best way to understand how flutter achieves this, is to compare it to other mobile development approaches.
+The best way to understand how Flutter achieves this is to compare it to other mobile development approaches.

 ### Full Native Approach